GalekSoft/mathlibrary/README.md

 Just copy all files to your project folder.
 Redeclare macroses:
   - ENGINE_INLINE macro on __forceinline or inline
   - TimeDelta on float or double (use typedef)
-  - Redeclare ASSERT macron on your own
+  - Redeclare ASSERT macro on your own
   - Declare your String macro